-- a) in accordance with Resolution A32-28, the Council has reported upon, and the Assembly has considered, the adequacy of the level of the Working Capital Fund and the related borrowing authority; - b) in recent years, the accumulation of contributions in arrears has constituted, together with the delays in payment of current year contributions, a growing obstacle to the implementation of the work programme while creating financial uncertainty; - c) the relatively long budgetary cycle of ICAO, namely three years, has a bearing on the determination of the prudent level of the Working Capital Fund and borrowing authority, as only the Assembly can levy assessments on Contracting States;
+- a) in accordance with Resolution A33-28, the Council has reported upon, and the Assembly has considered, the adequacy of the level of the Working Capital Fund and the related borrowing authority; - b) in recent years, the accumulation of contributions in arrears has constituted, together with the delays in payment of current year contributions, a growing obstacle to the implementation of the work programme while creating financial uncertainty; - c) the relatively long budgetary cycle of ICAO, namely three years, has a bearing on the determination of the prudent level of the Working Capital Fund and borrowing authority, as only the Assembly can levy assessments on Contracting States; - d) given the number of permanent staff in ICAO, there is an irreducible minimum which the Organization has to pay out each month to meet the staff costs.
+This amount is not amenable to short term reduction through adjusting the work programme, since permanent staff remain in post and have to be paid in any event; - e) on average, by September of each year, the cumulative receipt of assessments was short of estimated disbursement by an average of 17.7 per cent; - f) based on past trends, the average annual cash flow shortfall accumulated by the end of September and November could range between \$ 7.5 million and \$ 11.3 million; - g) experience has shown that payments are not made at the beginning of the year when contributions are due and that ICAO cannot rely on contributions being paid even by the end of the year to which they relate and that such unacceptable avoidance of their financial obligations under the Convention by some Contracting States is leading to a grave financial crisis within the Organization that could impact all Contracting States;

-- d) given the number of permanent staff in ICAO, there is an irreducible minimum which the Organization has to pay out each month to meet the staff costs.
-This amount is not amenable to short term reduction through adjusting the work programme, since permanent staff remain in post and have to be paid in any event; - e) while it would appear that cash crises could be avoided by careful management of expenditure on the work programme, the fact is that monthly outgoings of cash cannot be reduced in the short term below the amount needed to pay the permanent staff; - f) experience showed that some sizable contributions were subject to the political imperatives of the State concerned, and that ICAO could not rely on contributions being paid even by the end of the year to which they related; - g) as long as the cash flow remains uncertain, ICAO would need the Working Capital Fund as a buffer, on which it could draw to meet its unavoidable cash commitments; - h) the surplus from the AOSC and other ICAO funds is a potential source of funds.
-However, the amount of surplus is uncertain, and use of these funds is restricted to the purpose for which they were established.
-The AOSC surplus belongs to the Technical Co-operation Programme (TCP), and TCP might need it to avoid having to call on the Regular Programme for supplementary financing.
-Relying upon this source in place of securing an appropriate level for the Working Capital Fund would therefore be flawed in both principle and practice, and does not offer a prudent financial option; - i) the financial position at this time does not indicate the need to assess Contracting States for cash deficits caused by contributions in arrears; and - j) the Council reviewed the level of the Working Capital Fund in June and December 2000 and determined that it was not necessary to increase, the level for the year 2001, from \$ 6.0 million to \$ 8.0 million.
+- h) as long as the cash flow remains uncertain, ICAO would need the Working Capital Fund as a buffer on which it could draw to meet its unavoidable cash commitments; and - i) the Council reviewed the level of the Working Capital Fund in November 2003 and determined that the need for the increase in the level from \$6.0 million to \$8.0 million was not urgent and immediate for the year 2004.